Refereed Learning: Introduction

 \subsubsection{Defining refereed learning}

 We start with general refereed learning.
 Consider a learner-verifier $\cV$ and two provers $\cP_0,\cP_1$ that are presented with a ground truth function $f:\zo^d\rightarrow \cY$, a distribution $\cD$ over $\zo^d$, and $k$ models (a.k.a.\ hypotheses) $h_1,\ldots, h_k\in\cH$, where $\cH$ is some family of hypotheses.
 We will typically assume that $h_1,\ldots, h_k$ and $f$ are accessed via queries and, depending on the setting, that $\cD$ is accessed either via samples or via queries to its probability mass function, $Q_\cD$, which maps $x\mapsto\Pr_{X\sim\cD}\brackets{X=x}$.
-To measure the learner's performance we use a scoring function $\cS$ (which assigns a score to each potential output of the learner, with respect to some sample distribution $\cD$, hypotheses $h_1,\ldots, h_k$ and function $f$) and a target function $\cT$.
+To measure the learner's performance we use a score function $\cS$ (which assigns a score to each potential output of the learner, with respect to some sample distribution $\cD$, hypotheses $h_1,\ldots, h_k$ and function $f$) and a target function $\cT$.
+In the definition below, $\alpha$ and $\eta$ respectively control the multiplicative and additive slack up to which the loss of the returned hypothesis matches that of the best hypothesis.
+We give protocols with purely multiplicative, purely additive, and mixed error guarantees.